 Question 25.
-When making such a threat assessment, are the underlying docu-
+When making such a threat assessment, are the underlying documents made available to the Congressional Delegation?

 Answer.
 If a threat exists and the provisions of the document would be useful in informing Members of Congress about conditions, they would be made available for review by the Congressional Delegation.